-As a psychotherapist, I have been working across a range of settings, including non-government health organisations, welfare services, education and private practice.
-My clients come from diverse cultural & linguistic backgrounds, as well as marginalised groups such as refugees, asylum seekers, the homeless, torture and trauma survivors, victims of rape, people with life threatening illnesses, as well as those who are experiencing life transitions, loss and grief issues, psycho-spiritual crisis, or seeking a greater understanding about themselves.
+As a psychotherapist, I have worked across a range of settings, including non-government health organisations, welfare services, education and private practice.
+My clients come from diverse cultural & linguistic backgrounds, as well as marginalised groups such as refugees, asylum seekers, the homeless, torture and trauma survivors, victims of rape, people with life threatening illnesses, as well as those experiencing life transitions, loss and grief issues, psycho-spiritual crisis, or seeking greater understanding about themselves.

 The central foundation of my practice stems from a belief that we all possess the natural self-healing capacity that is seated in the deep center of our being.
 I see psychotherapy as the work of finding, unlocking and opening doors through which healing can flow and the seed towards transformation can be nurtured.